-With the rise of video calling Canon has rolled out new software to use most Canon cameras as a webcam.
+With the rise of video calls and streaming Canon has rolled out new software to use most Canon cameras as a webcam.
 This is great for Canon users who may have an extra camera laying around or anyone who wants to upgrade their webcam camera quality.

 This will work to use your Canon camera in any app like Zoom, OBS, FaceTime, and even Facebook video chat.

 - Compatible Canon camera (see below)

 - Window or Mac computer

-- Wire to plug your camera into your computer
+- USB Wire to plug your camera into your computer (varies by camera)

 Best of all you don’t need anything additional to use this new software from Canon.
 It’ll make your camera function as a webcam in any apps on your computer.

-Now this software won’t work for all Canon cameras.
-But luckily most newer models are supported like the Canon EOS R and M50.
-Many older cameras work as well like the Canon 70D and 60D.
+The Canon webcam utility won’t work for all Canon camera; but luckily most newer models are supported like the Canon EOS R5 and R10.
+Many older DSLR cameras work as well like the Canon 70D and 60D.

 Here is the full list of compatible cameras from Canon’s site.
-For the latest supported cameras read the list on their site.
+For the latest supported cameras read the list on their site, they’re always adding new cameras.

 Now let’s dive into installing and using the software.

 Installing & Using EOS Webcam Utility

-The first think you’ll need to do is download the EOS Webcam Utility.
-Just head to their site and click what camera you plan on using it with and you’ll be able to find your Mac/Windows download.
+The first think you’ll need to do is download & install the Canon EOS Webcam Utility.
+Just head to their site and click what camera you plan on using it with and you’ll be able to find your Mac or Windows download.

 The software is easy to install but it did make my Macbook restart so be prepared for a reboot after it installs.
 Once your computer restarts you will be ready to use your Canon DSLR or mirrorless as a webcam.

-Note the EOS Webcam Utility will always show up regardless if you have a camera plugged in or not.
-Once you select the camera you’ll be broadcasting a static image that says “EOS Webcam Utility” until you connect your camera.
+The Canon EOS Webcam Utility will always show up regardless if you have a camera plugged in or not.
+Once you select the camera you’ll be broadcasting a static image that says “EOS Webcam Utility” until you connect and turn on your camera.

 After your camera connects boom!